isomerpages/aic-mentalhealth/pages/Terms of Use.md

 <h3><strong>AGREEMENT</strong></h3>
 <p><strong>1.
 Agreement</strong>
 </p>
-<p>1.1 Access to any part of “<a href="https://www.aic.sg”" rel="noopener noreferrer nofollow" target="_blank">https://www.aic.sg”</a> (“Website”) is governed
+<p>1.1 Access to any part of “<a href="https://www.realspace.sg/" rel="noopener noreferrer nofollow" target="_blank">https://www.realspace.sg</a>” and “
-by these terms and conditions (“Terms”).
+<a href="https://www.aic.sg/" rel="noopener noreferrer nofollow" target="_blank">https://www.aic.sg</a>” (“Website”) is governed by these terms and conditions
+(“Terms”).
 If you do not accept any of these Terms, please exit the Website immediately.
 Your access and/or use of this Website shall be deemed to be an acceptance of these Terms.</p>
 <p>1.2 In these Terms, “we”, “us” and “our” refers to Agency for Integrated
 Care Pte.
 Ltd. (“AIC”).
 “You” and “your” refers to any person brand/or organization accessing or using this Website.</p>